AdobeDocs/genstudio.en/help/user-guide/guidelines/brand-validation.md

    Navigate between guidelines in the _Brand validation panel_ using the **[!UICONTROL Next]** and **[!UICONTROL Previous]** buttons.

-1. At the top of the _Brand validation panel_ navigate through each variant using the arrows (for instance, use the arrow to move from `Email 1` to `Email 2`) and continue revising fragments to better adhere to your brand.
+1. At the top of the _Brand validation panel_, navigate through each variant using the arrows (for instance, use the arrow to move from `Email 1` to `Email 2`) and continue revising fragments to better adhere to your brand.

    See [Brand voice guidelines](/help/user-guide/guidelines/brands.md) for more information on considered guidelines.